-The Cash Balance in your core position is eligible for FDIC insurance coverage subject to the applicable FDIC coverage limits.
+The Cash Balance1 in your core position that is swept to Program Banks is eligible for FDIC insurance coverage subject to the applicable FDIC coverage limits.
 All assets of the account holder at the depository institution will generally be counted toward the aggregate limit.

 Fidelity also offers the Fidelity Account®, a brokerage account, which is designed to meet all your trading and investing needs.
 The core position options available in the Fidelity Account include money market mutual funds available at Fidelity.
 These mutual funds may have comparable rates than the rates offered on the FDIC-Insured Deposit Sweep in the Fidelity® Cash Management Account.
 Keep in mind that the Fidelity Account, as an investment account, offers a different array of cash management features than the Fidelity® Cash Management Account.
 Listed below are two examples of the Fidelity money market funds available through the Fidelity Account, and their rates of return.
 You can also hold these funds as short-term investments within a Fidelity Account4.
 These money market funds are eligible for SIPC protection rather than FDIC insurance coverage.